react-projects-learning/react-music/README.md

 - How to change start and end time? -> audioRef?.current?.currentTime

-- How to run that progress bar to show song progress? (timePassed / totalDuration)
+- How to run that progress bar to show song progress? (timePassed / totalDuration) not required. think of it as an input with range and max value to be song duartion and currentTime to be the value

 - How to update timings on screen? -> do we need to use setInterval for every 100 seconds and clear it if song is paused let's use inbuilt audio methods instaed of interval

 - what happens when a new song is selected?
 Do we need to play it or not?

-- if we are using interval we need to clear it if song changes
+- if we are using interval we need to clear it if song changes -> we are not using interval

-- How to bind the audio to the progress bar input? (so seeking progressBar should take song at that time)
+- How to bind the audio to the progress bar input? (so seeking progressBar should take song at that time) -> take input as range one with min=0, max=duration and value=curretTime and onChnage is called whenever we drag the range input